Modulhandbuch (Module manual)

 The module is taught by our guest professor Prof. Marcellis M. Zondag, Ph.D. from Western Michigan University.
 The language of instruction is English.

 The module is limited to 20 participants.
 Please register for the module in PAUL.
-Subsequently, please fill out the following form to apply for a place in the module: https://umfragen.uni-paderborn.de/index.php/385965?lang=en (mandatory).
+In addition, please fill out the following form to apply for a place in the module: https://umfragen.uni-paderborn.de/index.php/385965?lang=en (mandatory).
 On this basis, the chair of Business Administration, esp.
 Marketing and Digital Transformation will select the participants.
+It is mandatory to both register in PAUL and fill out the form.
+Incomplete applications will not be considered.
 After the registration period, selected participants will be informed via e-mail.

 Please note that attendance to the introductory session is mandatory for all students who want to maintain their place on the course.
 Students who do not attend the introductory session will lose their place and be deregistered from the module.
 In case you have been selected to participate, cannot attend the introductory session due to a justified cause and still want to participate in the course, please inform us in advance via e-mail (marketing-dt@wiwi.uni-paderborn.de).
 Otherwise your place will be given to another student.